mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

      $ kubectl get service

-   you will find the jenkins service that you have created, get the port number in which the service is running
+   you will find the nginx service that you have created, get the port number in which the service is running

    ![Image2](https://github.com/mithunvikram/nginx-docker/blob/master/docs/img8.png?raw=true"Image2")